NXP/nxmw/doc/mcu_projects/readme.md

 <img src="../../doc/img/mcux_projects/import_proj_2.jpg" alt="import_project_2" width="600"/>
 </p>

->**Note:** <span style="color:blue;">It is not possible to import two projects with the same name in IDE.
-If another project of same name is to be imported, project suffix needs to be added.</span>
+>**Note:** It is not possible to import two projects with the same name in IDE.
+If another project of same name is to be imported, project suffix needs to be added.

 - The project can be viewed in the side panel under **Project Explorer** section.
 All the files linked to this project can be viewed here.